Montgomery County Public Schools Retirees Association

 “Before becoming Mayor, I served on the Town Council with Pete.
 I witnessed firsthand his ability to listen to the community, lobby effectively in Annapolis, and bring the much needed economic change to Kensington.”

 Mayor Peter Benjamin, Garrett Park, MD

-Mayor Peter Benjamin, of the Town Garrett Park, announced his endorsement of Pete Fosselman for Montgomery County Council in District 1.
-Serving in his sixth term as the Town's Mayor, Mayor Benjamin has been contributing his talents to Montgomery County for decades, including helping people in disasters for the Red Cross and working in a soup kitchen.
+I'm supporting Pete Fosselman for County Council in District 1.
+Pete has a stellar record as an elected official.
+He will serve us well on issues related to senior citizens, education, smart transit growth, and attracting new businesses to Montgomery County."
+[Mayor Benjamin is serving in his sixth term as the Mayor of Garrett Park.
+He has been contributing his talents to Montgomery County for decades, including helping people in disasters for the Red Cross and working in a soup kitchen.
 His experience includes being on the Garrett Park Town Council, President of the Citizens Association, and Chair of the Metro Board.
 Mayor Benjamin also did mission planning and crew training for all of the Apollo lunar landings.
-Pete is grateful for the Mayor's support and hopes to work with Mayor Benjamin on issues related to senior citizens, education, smart transit growth, and attracting new businesses to Montgomery County.
+Pete is grateful for the Mayor's support and hopes to work with Mayor Benjamin in representing District 1.]

 Mayor Kate Stewart, Takoma Park:

 “Pete is the kind of leader we need on the Montgomery County Council.
 A leader who works to ensure residents' needs are met in the present and who at the same time, plans for a better future.
 A leader who listens and builds consensus to address challenges.
 As the Mayor of Kensington, Pete addressed the needs of residents by providing proactive leadership to create a thriving future.
 As the President of the State Mayor's Association, he led Mayors from across the state as we advocated in Annapolis.
 I look forward to seeing Pete continue leading on the County Council.”

 Former Mayor and Friendship Heights Village Council Member, Dr. Clara M. Lovett: